Moving Cost Calculator - Get Quick Moving Quote

 - Distance between origin and destination locations

-If these details are not being asked by the moving company, you should be asking why a moving company wouldn’t want to do a more comprehensive survey of the things they are moving.
+If these details are not being asked by the moving company, you should be asking why a moving company wouldn’t want to do a more comprehensive survey of the things they are moving to.
 Chances are they aren’t too concerned about letting you know what the actual price is going to be.
 They’re happy to overcharge you at the end.

-- Prices so low that they are eyebrow raising
+Prices so low that they are eyebrow-raising

 If your jaw drops and your heart skips a beat at the low estimate you’ve received, it’s probably not realistic.
 Don’t take the bait!